danchoi/hush/README.markdown

 ## Prerequisites

-* OS X Snow Leopard
+* OS X Snow Leopard (it may work on Lion, but we're not sure)

 ## Download